wumpus/paramsurvey/README.md

 * results is a list of dictionaries; 'return' is the return value of the worker function, and 'pset' is the pset.
 * failed is a list of failed psets, plus an extra '_exception' key if an exception was raised in the worker
-* progress is a MapProgress object containing the details of pset execution: total, started, finished, failures, exceptions
+* progress is a MapProgress object with properties containing the details of pset execution: total, started, finished, failures, exceptions
 * stats is a PerfStats object containing performance statistics

 ## Installing